EXPLAINER-What's at stake in WTO talks on fishing rules? | Science-Environment

 However, a more recent draft showed more modest gains of less than 2%.
 See graphic: https://tmsnrt.rs/2V49JLS WHERE IS THE CRISIS DEEPEST?

-Among the biggest losers are developing countries like Senegal whose economies rely heavily on fishing but who do not have resources to develop large industrial fleets to compete with those entering their own waters.
+Among the biggest losers are developing countries such as Senegal whose economies rely heavily on fishing but who do not have resources to develop large industrial fleets to compete with those entering their own waters.
 This can deprive locals of both livelihoods and a vital source of protein.
-Already, falling stocks of predator fish like white groupers have forced a switch to smaller sardinella.
+Already, falling stocks of predator fish including white groupers have forced a switch to smaller sardinella.

 There are also concerns that hundreds of Chinese squid jiggers that come to fish near the Galapagos Islands each year will deplete stocks and rob other species such as tuna, fur seals and hammerhead sharks of their prey.
 WHO ARE THE MAJOR SUBSIDISERS?

 Global subsidies are estimated at $35.4 billion according to a 2019 study published in Marine Policy https://www.sciencedirect.com/science/article/pii/S0308597X19303677.
 The top five subsidisers are China, the EU, the United States, South Korea and Japan, it said.
-However, not all subsidies are "harmful" and within the scope of a WTO agreement.
+However, not all subsidies are considered "harmful" and some would not be covered by any WTO agreement.

 Without subsidies, much high-seas fishing would not be profitable, including damaging deep-sea bottom trawling, a 2018 article in Science Advances https://advances.sciencemag.org/content/4/6/eaat2504 said.
 HOW CLOSE IS THE WTO TO A DEAL?

-Countries have failed before, with talks ending in discord at the last WTO ministerial meeting in Buenos Aires in 2017.
-But analysts warn that coming away empty-handed would be a major blow to the organisation, which has not agreed a multilateral deal in years.
+Countries have failed before.
+Talks ended in discord at the last WTO ministerial meeting in Buenos Aires in 2017.
+But analysts warn that coming away empty-handed would be a major blow to the organisation which has not agreed a multilateral deal in years.
 In this round of talks, led by Colombia's Santiago Wills, five draft versions of the agreement have been produced.

 Beijing continues to oppose a high-seas provision which many delegates see as problematic.
 Some also see proposals such as one by Washington on forced labour in May as unhelpful since they are unlikely to be agreed by all 164 members.
 Many negotiators see the virtual format of the July meeting imposed by COVID measures as a handicap.